Micro Master's Degree in Engagement of Employees and Organisational Learning

 4.3 Critical examine approaches to evaluating the effectiveness of the HR function.

-4.4 Critically evaluate the role of Human Resources in evaluating organisational performance in an organisation.
+4.4 Critically evaluate the role of Human Resources in assessing organisational performance.

 • Develop, advise, and implement policies relating to the effective use of personnel within an organisation.
 Organisational development and organisational learning.
 Theories of learning.